 At each event snacks and drinks will be included and in many cases further meals will be available to purchase.

 Our chip timing system allows us to produce 'live results' so you'll be able to see your time, category position and where you come relative your friends as soon as you finish.
 There will be a prize presentation not long after the last runner finishes (this will of course not necessarily be the case due to covid rules/regulations)

 There will be trophies for 1st Man and Lady and prizes for 1st, 2nd and 3rd Man and Lady and also in the age categories: Sen, V40, V45, V50, V55, V60, V65, V70+ (only one prize per person).

 For these events, a head-torch is clearly an essential item.
 Modern LED lights will provide all the light you'll need to run fast over difficult terrain.
 Getting a powerful light is the best way to boost your confidence and performance.

 We strongly advise you to wear 'fell shoes' on these events.
 Innov8's, Walshes or similar shoes with an aggressive tread and shallow mid-sole.
-You wear road shoes at your peril !
+You wear road shoes at your peril (except for the trail race at Beecehnhurst).
 Road shoes, whilst not only having minimum grip, are often wider and place your feet higher off the ground.
-Accident and Emergency here we come!

 It's a very good idea to bring a hat, gloves and a windproof to these races.
 At night and in these months it can be below freezing.
 If you suffer back-up light failure, it’s a cold wait, and a slow jog back with the ‘Sweepers’.